rometsch/spp1992-fargo-tutorial/README.md

 The documentation is not finished, but there is the `parameter_descriptions.txt` file.
 It contains a description of all the parameters.
 Use the search function of your editor.

+Here is a list of parameters you might want to ues in this session:

+- DiskFeedback: turn on migration
+- HydroFrameCenter: select the center of the hydro grid
+- IntegrateParticles: add particles, search for the other parameters with particles
+- IndirectTermMode: try to break the simulation in a binary setup with HydroFrameCenter=Secondary
+- Alphaviscosity: value of the alpha viscosity